Social Media

 Tip

-Make trousers are as flat as possible by folding them around the leg before tucking them into socks.
+Make sure trousers are as flat as possible by folding them around the leg before tucking them into socks.
 When tucking trousers in socks, only tuck the bottom of the trouser in, as when you come to bend your knees clothing may restrict movement if stuck down too far into socks.

 3. Mid layer